vuejs/test-utils-docs/src/guide/forms.md

 })
 ```

-As you can see, `setValue` is a very versatile method, it can work with all types of form elements.
+As you can see, `setValue` is a very versatile method.
+It can work with all types of form elements.

 We are using `await` everywhere, to make sure that each change has been applied before we trigger the next.
-This is a good practice to follow,
-that can save you time later on, if you do assertions but changes are not applied to the DOM yet.
+This is recommended to make sure you do assertions when the DOM has updated.

 ::: tip
-If you dont pass a parameter to `setValue` for `OPTION`, `CHECKBOX` or `RADIO` inputs, they will set as `checked`.
+If you don't pass a parameter to `setValue` for `OPTION`, `CHECKBOX` or `RADIO` inputs, they will set as `checked`.
 :::

 We have set values in our form, now it's time to submit the form and do some assertions.